 GROUP NEWS It is very good to see that some of our groups are active, enthusiastic and making use of Zoom and Webex etc, or else meeting in gardens and elsewhere.
 Thank you to group leaders for making this possible!
-We have made a list of active groups for the Groups tab, so please contact me if your ‘active’ group is not reported on here and we will add it to the list.
+We have made a list of active groups for the Groups tab, so please contact us if your ‘active’ group is not reported on here and we will add it to the list.
 Thank you.
-Penny Rose

 If you wish to contact any of the Group leaders below, please go to their page under the Groups tab.